An apprenticeship at Buist Electric is the formal process an unskilled person participates in to gain skills.

 What are the benefits of being an apprentice?

-You earn an income while you learn the trade You receive company provided benefits A trade is a portable skill How much does an apprentice make?
-A typical apprentice who starts after completing high school will make approximately $30,000 plus benefits their first year of work.
+You will earn an income while you learn the trade and you will receive company provided benefits.
+A typical apprentice who starts after completing high school will make approximately $35,000 plus profit sharing and benefits their first year of work.
 Wages increase with experience.
-Newer Journeymen electricians typically make $45,000 to $50,000 per year plus benefits with the opportunity to earn considerably more depending on their skill level.
+Newer Journeymen electricians typically make $50,000 per year plus profit sharing and benefits with the opportunity to earn considerably more depending on their skill level.

 What does it take to be successful as an apprentice?

-Be safety conscious A desire to learn and be productive Mechanical Aptitude –the natural ability to see and make things come together in physical form The ability to work in different environments –hot, cold, heights, depths, etc. The physical ability to lift up to 50 lbs, bend, pull, push, climb, walk, kneel, stand and sit.
-The desire to represent the company well to those you work with and customers
+Be safety conscious.
+Have a desire to learn and be productive.
+It takes mechanical aptitude –the natural ability to see and make things come together in physical form.
+Posses the ability to work in different environments –hot, cold, heights, depths, etc. and have the physical ability to lift up to 50 lbs, bend, pull, push, climb, walk, kneel, stand and sit.
+The desire to represent the company well to those you work with, to customers, and to the community.

 APPLY FOR APPRENTICESHIP